 Use different content for different channels

 Each platform has differing content requirements.
-Twitter was built as a platform for 140 character updates, lending itself to short, punchy one-liners.
+Twitter was built as a platform for 140-character updates, lending itself to short, punchy one-liners.
 Lengthier, more in-depth posts are better suited to Facebook and LinkedIn, but keep these to a minimum of a paragraph and make sure that copy is compelling and ‘skimmable’.
 It’s advisable to use images for all social media platforms: in the age of information overload, a (relevant) picture makes your post stand out from reams of text.
 Never post the same thing on all of your accounts.
-This practice comes off as lazy at best, and as spam at worst.
+This practice comes off as lazy at best and as spam at worst.

 Use a dedicated social media team

 Even if that team exists of one person only – make sure that your social media efforts don’t fall by the wayside during the chaos of the countdown to the event.
 Having an assigned social media manager is crucial for responding timeously to your audience.
-A key function of successfully using social media at events is to engage with your audience, so make sure you’re replying and acknowledging all feedback, be it positive or negative.
+A key function of successfully using social media at events is to engage with your audience, so make sure you’re replying to and acknowledging all feedback, be it positive or negative.
 If you’re planning on displaying a live social media feed during your event, it’s worth your while to monitor all mentions.
 This will ensure that you’re able to delete any crass or belligerent posts before they’re broadcast to the entire event.

 Contact us today to get the help you need to take your event to the next level!